0xERR0R/blocky/docs/configuration.md

 | upstream  | Upstream (see above) | no                          |               |                                      |
 | ips       | List of IPs          | yes, if upstream is DoT/DoH |               | Only valid if upstream is DoH or DoT |

-If you only need to specify upstream, you can use the short form: `bootstrapDns: <upstream>`.
+When using an upstream specified by IP, and not by hostname, you can write only the upstream and skip `ips`.

 !!! note